FBoucher/stream-projects/Streams/2020-04-11_Stream-88_Building-automatic-video-converterwith- Azure-Media-Services.md

 Summary
 -------

-In this live stream session, Frank is
+In this session, Frank is sharing the code for an Azure Automatic Video Converter project using Azure Media Services, Azure Logic Apps and Azure Functions

+He will migrate the code in GitHub and start ease the deployment of the solution, so everybody can have one easily.

 📺 - Twitch archive - stream no.88